jbradstr/Automated_IT_Ticket_Analyzation/README.md

 The next picture shows the first charts that are created.
 These charts show the top 3 highschools, middle schools, and elementary schools based on IT ticket volumne:
 ![whole_view](https://github.com/jbradstr/Automated_IT_Ticket_Analyzation/blob/main/AITA_pic3_top3_closedtickets.png?raw=true)

 The next charts are of two different groups.
-My supervisor wanted me to split the data between the IT department and the technical assistants (TAs) to see how many tickets those closed versus us.
+My supervisor wanted me to split the data between the IT department and the technical assistants (TAs) to see how many tickets TAs closed versus the IT Department.
 ![whole_view](https://github.com/jbradstr/Automated_IT_Ticket_Analyzation/blob/main/AITA_pic4_avgclosetime_IT_TA.png?raw=true)

 Finally I was able to create charts that showed the top 5 tickets by type and then by year for each of the top 3 high, middle and elementary schools.
 I incorporated chatGPT to help me create the charts so that the colors for each ticket type corresponded to every other ticket type throughout each of the graphs.
 For instance, "CB-Other" is shaded dark blue and I was able to keep this uniform throughout each of the charts.